 \section{Asymptotic Analysis}

-In SSR algorithm, theoretical justification is needed for the fact that early on in the small city simulation, we could take a path at one time period, scale it, and stitch it to the path at another appropriately chosen time period, to accurately generate a path for the larger city.
-We provide this through an asymptotic analysis as the city population $N$ increases to infinity.
-We prove that in the initial disease spread phase, the epidemic process is close to a multi-type super-critical branching process by coupling the two processes.
-Further we prove that, once enough people have been infected, the future evolution of the epidemic is closely approximated by its mean field limit with a random starting state.
+In the SSR algorithm we need a rigorous theoretical justification for the fact that during early phase of the outbreak epidemic, one can take the infection path from small-city simulation at certain time period, scale it, and stitch it to the path at another appropriately chosen time period, to accurately generate the trajectories for the larger city.
+We provide this justification through an asymptotic analysis as the city population increases to infinity.
+Specifically, we prove that in the initial disease spread phase, the epidemic process is close to a multi-type super-critical branching process by coupling the two processes.
+Further we prove that, once a sufficiently large number of people have been infected, the subsequent evolution of the epidemic is well approximated by its mean‑field limit with a random starting state.

-Recall that the synthetic model of the city is generated in two steps.
-We first instantiate the individuals, households, schools, workplaces and communities using the population level statistics of the demographic profile of the city.
-Secondly, these individuals are randomly assigned to households, schools etc. As a result, the graph of the population in the whole city might be connected to each other through schools, workplaces and homes (apart from being connected through community).
-As we also discuss later, in our asymptotic analysis the number of homes, schools and workplaces increase to infinity with $N$.
-This implies that the state space of the population network will go to $\infty$ as $N\to\infty$, making the analysis significantly more complex.